mzazon/awesome-cloud-projects/aws/iot-analytics-kinesis-flink/iot-analytics-kinesis-flink.md

    echo "Stream ARN: ${STREAM_ARN}"
    ```

    The stream is now active and ready to receive IoT data from thousands of sensors.
-With 2 shards, this configuration can handle up to 2,000 records per second or 2 MB/sec of incoming data, providing sufficient capacity for moderate IoT deployments while allowing for future scaling.
+With 2 shards, this configuration can handle up to 2,000 records per second or 2 MB/sec of incoming data, providing sufficient capacity for moderate IoT deployments while allowing for future scaling through shard splitting or using on-demand mode.

 2. **Create SNS Topic for Alerting**: